timmo001/ovoenergy/README.md

 > [!NOTE]
 > This package is not affiliated with OVO Energy.

-> [!WARNING]
+> [!IMPORTANT]
-> This is a reverse-engineered API for energy data.
-It is not officially supported by OVO Energy and is provided as-is.
+> This package is not officially supported by OVO Energy and is provided as-is.
 If OVO change their APIs, this package may break.
+This has only been tested with a UK account.
+Some endpoints are pointing to EU servers.
+If you are outside the UK, this package may not work.

 Get energy data from the OVO Energy APIs.